 The student course evaluation has been run as live Menti.com anonymous quiz with the course responsible running the questions.
-This way it was possible to achieve very high rate of response (90% to 100%).

-The LEQ however did only have a response rate of 40% (4 out of 10).
+This way it was possible to achieve very high rate of response, with 100% of active students responding (83% of all registered).
+The LEQ however did only have a response rate of 39% (7 out of 18).